gdsports/keymouse_t3/README.md

-# Key and Mouse Playback for Teensy 3/LC
+# Key and Mouse Playback

+This library was designed for use with Teensy 3/LC but now works with Arduino and Arduino compatible boards.
+An example is included for the Adafruit Circuit Playground Express M0.

 Play USB keyboard and USB mouse output from an ASCII string.
+This can be used launch applications using a button press or cap touch.

 Example: The following string launches the Chrome browser to Google using Windows.